 Once we reached the top, the Himalayas made another of their rare appearances on our trek.
 The peaks teased us popping out just above the cloud line, almost making you question if they really were white mountains or simply more clouds.

 The third day was my favorite day for the scenery, temperature and actual ease of the trail.
-We climbed just a bit more past some grazing water buffalo, before reaching the high point we’d reach.
+We climbed just a bit more past some grazing water buffalo, before reaching the highest point we’d reach on the trek.

 By this time, the clouds had engulfed us and nothing by a blanket of white surrounded us as far as the eye could see.
 I could only imagine what a spectacular view it would have been as I sat under the tangle of blowing prayer flags – sets of five colorful flags always arranged in a specific order of blue, white, red, green, and yellow to represent the five elements.